 Jojoba wax’s moisturising and conditioning properties make it a valuable addition to various haircare products.
 When used in shampoos, it helps to cleanse the scalp and hair while maintaining moisture, preventing dryness, and promoting overall hair health.
 In conditioners, jojoba helps to detangle and soften the hair, leaving it smooth, manageable, and less prone to breakage.
 Its affinity for natural sebum makes it an excellent choice for scalp treatments and leave-in styling products, as it nourishes and protects both the scalp and hair strands.

 Jojoba in lipcare products

 Jojoba wax’s emollient and moisturising properties make it an excellent ingredient in lip balms, protecting the delicate lip skin from dryness.
-Here are three simple formulations to trial jojoba in; each working on different aspect of lip care:
+Here are three simple formulations to trial jojoba in, each working on a different aspect of lip care:

 Jojoba in bodycare products

 When it comes to bodycare products, jojoba offers a range of benefits for the skin.
 In lotions, it leaves the skin soft and smooth without a greasy residue.
 Jojoba’s stability and resistance to oxidation make it an ideal ingredient in body butters, ensuring they remain fresh and effective over time.
 In addition, its soothing and nourishing properties make jojoba an excellent choice for balms and salves, addressing dryness and chapped skin, and providing relief to irritated areas.
 We’ve chosen just a small, representative sample of bodycare formulations on this site that include jojoba oil:

 How to make a simple hydrating body lotion

 Your first botanical formulation: a simple body butter – includes jojoba at 20%.